QuantEcon/lecture-python-intro/lectures/eigen_II.md

 +++ {"user_expressions": []}

-Now let's verify the claims of the Perron-Frobenius theorem for the primitive matrix B:
+Now let's verify the claims of the Perron-Frobenius Theorem for the primitive matrix B:

 1. The dominant eigenvalue is real-valued and non-negative.
 2. All other eigenvalues have absolute values strictly less than the dominant eigenvalue.